-You may like to keep these extra tips in mind too:
+You may also find it useful to keep the following tips in mind:

 - Praise your teenager for their efforts, achievements and positive behaviour.

-- Put yourself in your child’s shoes, and try to see their behavior for what it often is: your child struggling to become an individual.
+- Put yourself in your child’s shoes, and try to see their behaviour for what it often is: your child struggling to become an individual.

 - Try to stay calm during angry outbursts from your child.
 Wait for your child to cool down before talking about the problem.